suvrotica/SuvroTuitionBlog/src/lib/posts/Anaximander.md

 There's a particular quality to the sky over the plains of Bengal, especially as the sun begins its languid descent.
 The horizon feels impossibly wide, a vast, flat line separating the solid earth from the ethereal dome above.
 It's a view that feels primordial, fundamental.
 You're here, on the ground.
 The sky is up there.
 What could be more obvious?

 This is the cosmos of our intuition, the one we are all born into.
 It’s a world built on a simple, reassuring duality: a floor beneath our feet and a ceiling over our heads.
-The charming little sketch accompanying this post captures this sentiment perfectly.
+My little sketch accompanying this post captures this sentiment perfectly.
 In the "INITIAL" panel, we see it all: the ground, the sea, the trees, and the sky.
 A one-sided, self-contained world.
 The sun travels across the top and, well, it goes away somewhere.
 We don't worry too much about the particulars.

 For millennia, this was humanity's universe.
 It was the universe of the Babylonians, the Egyptians, and the early Hebrews.
 It worked, for the most part.
 It explained why things fall *down* and smoke rises *up*.
 But it harboured a profound, nagging conundrum.
 A cosmic loose thread.